 PROVERA is used to treat:

-Symptoms of menopause in women with an intact uterus.
-PROVERA is used together with an oestrogen-containing medicine to protect
+of menopause in women with an intact uterus.
+This is called hormone replacement therapy

-the lining of the uterus while the oestrogen relieves the symptoms.
+(HRT).
+PROVERA is used to protect the lining of the uterus while the estrogens relieve

 Your doctor may have prescribed it for another reason.